EOS-Mainnet/governance/proposed-constitution/EOS_Amsterdam_CHARTER1.md

 21

 #
-Such system of selected arbitrators to be drafted and established in accordance with the following paragraph.
+Such system of selected block producers to be drafted and established in accordance with the following paragraph.
 **Arbitration**
 ECAF is there now.
 When this charter is in force, the block producers meeting shall have to formally appoint ECAF should they want them to be (one of the) arbitration providers.
 I have introduced language that allows for ECAF to continue untill the block producers meeting has provided another selected arbitration provider.